babelfish-for-postgresql/babelfish_project_website/README.md

 # Babelfishpg.org website

 This repo contains the source for the [babelfishpg.org](https://babelfishpg.org/) website.
-The Babelfish project welcomes contributions to the site - review [CONTRIBUTING](#contributing) to learn more about how to contribute to the website.
+The Babelfish project welcomes contributions to the site - review [CONTRIBUTING](#contributing) to learn more.

 ## Building the website